zong-you-028/decision_transformer-car/README.md

 - `evaluator.py` – evaluation helpers
 - `main.py` – entry point that ties everything together

+The data collector now supports three driving styles:

+- **aggressive** – accelerates and changes lanes frequently
+- **cautious** – keeps lower speeds and avoids risky moves
+- **normal** – a balanced heuristic

+After training, an animation of the training environment is saved as `training_animation.mp4`.

 Run the training pipeline with:

 ```bash